koesterr/project-1a/README.md

 # project-1a
-Project fro web design 1
+Project for web design 1